nephatrine/docker-gitea-web/README.md

 - ``/mnt/config``: Configuration & Logs.
 Do not share with multiple containers.

-You can perform some basic configuration and troubleshooting of the container using the files and directories listed below.
+You can perform some basic configuration of the container using the files and directories listed below.

-- ``/mnt/config/bin/``: User Scripts.
 - ``/mnt/config/etc/crontabs/<user>``: User Crontabs. [*]
 - ``/mnt/config/etc/gitea/app.ini``: Gitea Configuration. [*]
 - ``/mnt/config/etc/logrotate.conf``: Logrotate Global Configuration.